 Editor’s note: If you are interested in writing a book review for this column, contact Chemical Engineering senior editor Scott Jenkins by email at firstname.lastname@example.org.

-The American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) reported today that U.S. specialty chemicals market volumes gained 0.1 percent in…
+The American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) reported that U.S. specialty chemical market volumes started the 2nd quarter of…